Close Cookie Popup

 Your First Emotion World Game Session: A Step-by-Step Playthrough

-Now, it's time for the exciting part: guiding your students through their very first interactive game session!
+Now, it's time for the exciting part: guiding kids through their very first interactive game session!
 This article is your friendly, step-by-step companion to ensure that initial experience is smooth, fun, and lays a great foundation for future emotional explorations.

-Just 5-10 minutes of preparation before your students arrive can make a big difference in ensuring a smooth and engaging start to your Hey Feelings session.
+Just 5-10 minutes of preparation before children arrive can make a big difference in ensuring a smooth and engaging start to your Hey Feelings session.
 Use this quick checklist to get ready.

 Essential Tech Check

-Group Areas: Arrange two distinct, comfortable areas for your students, positioned side-by-side so everyone can clearly see the main display with the game.
+Group Areas: Arrange two distinct, comfortable areas for both groups, positioned side-by-side so everyone can clearly see the main display with the game.
 This allows for better visibility than having one group behind another.

-Your Hub: Make sure your computer or laptop is placed where you can easily access it to control the on-screen game, while still maintaining a good view of both the screen and your students.
+Your Hub: Make sure your computer or laptop is placed where you can easily access it to control the on-screen game, while still maintaining a good view of both the screen and children.

 Materials Needed for This Session